VivekAlhat/TickIt/README.md

 - **Effortless Task Entry:** Add tasks seamlessly with a single command.
 - **Tick and Triumph:** Mark tasks as complete and revel in your achievements.
-- **Clean and Commanding CLI:** View your tasks with a simple and intuitive command-line interface.
+- **Clean and Commanding CLI:** View your tasks with a simple command-line interface.

 🚀 **Get Started:**